All About the Rotator Cuff and Rotator Cuff Tears

 Advanced Ortho and Spine Can Help.

 At Advanced Ortho and Spine (AOS), we’ve cared for numerous patients with rotator cuff injuries.
 Most are able to get back to living their best lives with only conservative treatment.
-Dr. Christopher Cook, Dr. Michael LaDouceur, and Dr.Erik Maryniw at AOS all specialize in treating a variety of orthopaedic conditions, including rotator cuff tears and injuries.
-Request an appointment online or call us at 615.885.0200 to schedule yours today.
+Dr. Christopher Cook and Dr.Erik Maryniw at AOS all specialize in treating various orthopaedic conditions, including rotator cuff tears and injuries.
+Please request an appointment online or call us at 615.885.0200 to schedule yours today.

 Disclaimer